2025 Draft Budget & Financial Plan

 With new proposal of 604 unit apartment complex.
 Will there be talks with city of Kelowna for shared revenue, as the residents would likely be using some of our assets and infrastructure?
 Ie policing/fire, roads...

-Danwoods asked 1 day agoHello,
+Danwoods asked about 1 month agoHello,

 Thank you for your question.
 The majority of this project is currently within the Lake Country boundary and the City of Kelowna is currently in the process of transferring the remaining part of the property to Lake Country, therefore the property will pay Lake Country taxes.